meganxcook/Portfolio/README.md

 **INTRO**

-Megan Cook | Coding Bootcamp Grad
+Megan Cook | Product Manager

 Based in Vancouver, WA, US

 **ABOUT**

-Hi, I'm Megan Cook, a [PDX Code Guild](https://pdxcodeguild.com/) full stack development bootcamp grad and aspiring product manager based in [Vancouver, WA](https://www.google.com/maps/place/Vancouver,+WA/@45.6381163,-122.6889994,12z/data=!3m1!4b1!4m5!3m4!1s0x5495af63c85914f9:0x8456d5112c91e3f3!8m2!3d45.6280277!4d-122.673865).
-I've been coding since early 2021 and pursuing a career in tech since 2019.
-I'm currently looking for the right long-term fit to begin my career in product management.
+Hi, I'm Megan Cook, product manager and [PDX Code Guild](https://pdxcodeguild.com/) bootcamp grad based in [Vancouver, WA](https://www.google.com/maps/place/Vancouver,+WA/@45.6381163,-122.6889994,12z/data=!3m1!4b1!4m5!3m4!1s0x5495af63c85914f9:0x8456d5112c91e3f3!8m2!3d45.6280277!4d-122.673865).
+I recently completed a year long contract with Adobe as a Growth Product Manager where I ran experiments using desktop notifications to improve the user experience and boost revenue.
+I've been coding since early 2021 and enjoy building apps, businesses, and websites.

+Professionally, I've done a lot.
 I’ve been a midwife, doula, real estate agent, stay-at-home parent, clinical researcher, small business owner and consultant, server, and retail associate.
-So, you could say I come to tech from a non traditional background.
-I will bring 10 years of diverse professional experience and a high level of empathy to my next role.
+So, I came to tech from a non traditional background.
+I bring over 20 years of diverse professional experience, a high level of empathy, a strong desire to build and optimize, and growth knowledge to the table.

-***In short, I'm coachable, empathetic, and hungry to learn, collaborate, and contribute.***
+***In short, I'm coachable, a strong communicator, and hungry to learn, collaborate, and contribute.***

-Clients may share that I strive to deliver an exceptional client experience through active listening, informed choice, and managing expectations.
-Colleagues would tell you about my organized, data-driven approach to every task, my attention to detail, my calm demeanor and optimistic outlook.
+Clients and colleagues may share that I strive to deliver an exceptional experience through active listening, informed choice, and managing expectations.
+They may tell you about my organized, data-driven approach to every task, my attention to detail, my calm demeanor and optimistic outlook.

 ***I excel at collaborating with multiple stakeholders and translating complex challenges into actionable steps and win-win outcomes.***

 Equity in healthcare and reproductive social justice work are topics about which I am deeply passionate.
 I get fired up about access to quality midwifery care and closing that maternal health care gap.
 I believe all people should thrive so I like to pair my tech skills with social justice.
 Seeking a comrade for the revolution?

-If you’re hiring and think I'd be a good fit, please check out my [resume](downloads/Resume-MeganCook-02052022-JuniorProjectManager.pdf) and [start a conversation](mailto:megan@meganxcook.com).
+If you’re hiring and think I'd be a good fit, please check out my [resume](downloads/Megan%20Cook%20-%20Product%20Manager.pdf) and [pitch deck](downloads/Megan%20Cook_%20Pitch%20Deck%20v2.pdf) and [start a conversation](mailto:megan@meganxcook.com).
 If you want to connect or collaborate on a project, please [reach out](mailto:megan@meganxcook.com)!

 **PROJECTS**

 1. [C. Cook LLC](https://www.ccookllc.com/)
-    * Website for a residential contracting business.
+    * Lead generation website for a residential contracting company.
         * HTML
         * CSS
         * Squarespace